The cable car ride is free. On the other hand, you could die.

 Terry’s Travel Tips

 Getting there: My son learned about Chiatura from an article in Wizz Air’s inflight magazine.
-Wizz Air flies to Kutaisi, and many visitors come to Chiatura on a day trip.
+Many visitors come to Chiatura on a day trip.
 We were on a day trip from Tbilisi with an excellent private guide, Levan Leiashvili, a college student who grew up on a farm and hopes to use his degree in environmental science to develop eco-tourism in Georgia.
 He arranged for the car and driver.
-You can find him as Discover Georgia with Levan on Facebook.
 We paid for our tour in US dollars and added a well-earned tip.
+He’s preparing to launch a new website and I’ll share the link as soon as it’s available.

 Getting to Georgia by air from our home base in Ljubljana, Slovenia was challenging.
 The only connections — through either Warsaw on LOT or Istanbul on Turkish Airlines — required arrivals in the wee hours of the morning and paying another $25 US for an additional partial night in our hotel.